zeroDivZero/notes-kubernetes/notes/Docker/Docker.md

 # DOCKER

 Open-source container runtime.
-Uses "Dockerfile" to build container image.
+Uses "Dockerfile" to build image.
 Provides CLI.

 Workflow: **Build, ship, run**.
 Turn software into image, put it in registry, then at where it runs, create container from image.